e-healy/CFG_project/README.md

 # CFG_project

 This project was tasked by our instructors Sam and Jude on the CFG Web Development Kickstarter.
-We were tasked to create a website of our choice, that used HTML, CSS and JavaScript.
+We were tasked to create a website of our choice, that combines HTML, CSS and JavaScript.